 - Mediastinal: A very rare form of lymphoma that affects the chest

 - Extranodal: A rare form that affects organs outside the lymphatic system (such as the kidney, lung, or eyes)

 Symptoms differ according to each type.
 Vets can diagnose lymphoma through a fine-needle aspiration.
 Then, they will discuss the best form of chemotherapy to treat your dog’s cancer.

-Mammary tumors are common in female dogs and tend to be rarer in males.
-The American College of Veterinary Surgeons explains that mammary tumors are common in female dogs who were either not spayed until after two years of age, or never spayed at all.
-Poodles, dachshunds, and spaniels most commonly get mammary tumors - and obesity at a young age can increase the risk of this cancer.
-Most mammary tumors are surgically removed and sometimes chemotherapy is recommended after the surgery.
+Mammary tumors affect female dogs, with rare occurrences in males.
+The American College of Veterinary Surgeons explains that mammary tumors are common in female dogs who were either not spayed until after 2 years of age, or never spayed at all.⁸ Poodles, dachshunds, and spaniels most commonly get this kind of dog tumor.
+Obesity at a young age can increase the risk of this cancer.⁸ Most mammary tumors are surgically removed and sometimes chemotherapy is recommended after the surgery.